 Online ISSN: 2057-7559

 Aims and Scope

 CFR aims to assist time-pressured physicians to stay abreast of key advances and opinion in heart failure.
 The journal comprises balanced and comprehensive articles written by leading authorities, addressing the most pertinent developments in the field.

 CFR provides comprehensive updates on a range of issues to support physicians in continuously developing their knowledge and effectiveness in day-to-day clinical practice.

 Structure and Format

-CFR is a quarterly journal (from 2019), comprising review articles, expert opinion articles and guest editorials.
+CFR is a tri-annual journal, comprising review articles, expert opinion articles and guest editorials.

 The structure and degree of coverage assigned to each category of the journal is the decision of the Editor-in-Chief, with the support of the Editorial Board.

 CFR is guided by overall direction from an Editor-in-Chief, supported by the Editorial Board comprising leading authorities from a variety of related disciplines.